BigBobbas/ESP32-S3-Box3-Custom-ESPHome/instructions/installation guide.md

 # Installation
+> [!CAUTION]
-## NOTE:<br>
+>## NOTE:<br>
 > The final installation will take some time and ideally requires 8gb of ram to compile comfortably.
-It is a little hit and miss with lower resources if this will compile without issues, it all depends on the hardware that you are running ESPHome on it's always worth a try ;).
+It is a little hit and miss with lower resources if this will compile without issues and may cause your Home Assistant server to crash.
+This all depends on the hardware that you are running ESPHome on it's always worth a try ;).
 You will need the resources to compile and install the full config at least once.
-Subsequent compiles shouldn't require a full compile unless changes are made to components: in the config, adding entities and display changes shouldn't require a full compile so in theory, compile will be much faster, and requires less resource. (famous last words ;) ) <br>
+Subsequent compiles shouldn't require a full compile unless changes are made to components: in the config, adding entities and display changes shouldn't require a full compile so in theory, compile will be much faster, and requires less resource. (famous last words)<br>
 EDIT:
 > adding the line below to the `esphome:` component at the top of the config can help to compile on machines with lower available resources.. however this may increase the compile time further.
 But worth trying for sure.
 ```yaml